Soroush Rafiei

-Soroush Rafiei (سروش رفیعی) is an Iranian professional footballer who plays for Persian Gulf Pro League club Persepolis and the Iran national team.
+Soroush Rafiei (سروش رفیعی) is an Iranian professional footballer.

 Club career

 Fajr Sepasi

 He started his career with Fajr Sepasi and helped them to promote to the 2011–12 Persian Gulf Cup.

 Foolad

 Rafiei, 28, was a member of Foolad football team from 2011 to 2017 and helped the Ahvaz-based football team win Iran Professional League (IPL) title in 2014.

 Tractor

 In the summer of 2015 Rafiei signed a two–year contract with Tractor to spend his conscription period at the club.
 In 2016, Rafiei has been linked with a move to Greek professional football club, AEK Athens in the next transfer window.
 Also, Persian giants Persepolis and Esteghlal Tehran showed interest in him.